 The net-truth issue

-Regarding the truth problem, Descartes used a dirty trick.
+Regarding the problem of truth, Descartes used a dirty trick.
 A little bit later the cogito ergo sum, he used God.
 How to be sure his sensations were real?
-First, he demonstrated God existence, something no one objected.
+Well, he demonstrated God’s existence, something no one objected to.
 And then he said God consequently doesn’t allow your senses to cheat you.
 And what about now?
-In this atheistic era, who is going to assure me the trueness of any piece of information?
+In this atheistic era, who is going to assure me the truth of any piece of information?
 Wikipedia, Bro! the incarnate intersubjectivity (I suppose Larry Sanger –one of the 2 Wikipedia’s daddies- has something planned when he flirted in his PHD thesis with Cartesian subjects)